Arize-ai/client_python/src/arize/_generated/api_client/docs/APIKeysApi.md

 **only returned once** in the response.
 Store it securely.

 **Authorization:**
-- **User keys:** the creator or an account admin may refresh the key.
-Requires the `developer` user permission flag.
-Returns `403` when this flag is absent.
+- **User keys:** The creator or an account admin may refresh the key.
 - **Service keys:** space admins (and higher) may refresh any service key in their space.
   Non-admins require the `SERVICE_KEY_CREATE` permission and must be the creator of the key.